ristica/nservicebus-sagas/README.md

-# NServiceBus-Saga
-Microservices with NServiceBus and Sagas
+# Microservices with NServiceBus and Saga

 No need for any kind of database because everything happens in mmemory...